-In 2013, a large majority of Pennsylvanians received water from public water systems that reported no violations of health-based standards.
-The trend in compliance rates over the last nine years indicates a consistently high compliance rate for health-based standards.
-The compliance rate for meeting all monitoring and reporting requirements is improving, following a low of 70% in 2004.
-In 2013, 74% of all public water systems were in compliance with monitoring and reporting requirements, and 95% of all public water systems were in compliance with the health-based standards.
+In 2014, a large majority of Pennsylvanians received water from public water systems that reported no violations of health-based standards.
+The trend in compliance rates over the last eleven years indicates a consistently high compliance rate for health-based standards.
+The compliance rate for meeting all monitoring and reporting requirements is on the rise, following a low of 70% in 2004.
+In 2014, 81% of all public water systems were in compliance with monitoring and reporting requirements, and over 97% of all public water systems were in compliance with the health-based standards.
 Refer to Figure 26 and 27 for more details about compliance trends.